-- 1. Development plans bearing the seal of a Massachusetts registered professional (architect, landscape architect, civil engineer, or similar professional as appropriate); - 2.
-Narrative description of the proposed work affecting the exterior of the building or structure, including a description of the materials to be used; - 3.
-Site plans and specifications showing total square footage and dimensions of all buildings and site improvements, including: - a.
-New buildings, additions, adjacent structures; - b.
-Streets, sidewalks, and crosswalks; - c.
-Existing and proposed open spaces, including, existing and proposed walls, fences, outdoor lighting, street furniture, new paving, and ground surface materials; - d.
-Points of vehicular and pedestrian access/egress; - e.
-All utilities, easements, or service facilities, insofar as they relate to the project; and - f.
-Proposed site grading, including existing and proposed grades at property lines.
-The topographic plan shall have 3'-0" contours. - 4.
-Architectural Layout Plans, sections and elevations at a scale of 1/8" = 1' or other appropriate scale, with all spaces properly labeled and all dimensions clearly shown; - 5.
-Site perspective from three points of view; of the proposed development from public locations outside of the McLean District; - Summary of building statistics indicating the number of dwelling units, distinguishing units by number of bedrooms and any special occupancies (affordable, handicapped, etc.), the maximum number of bedrooms, floor area, square footage of each dwelling unit; - A proposed development schedule showing the beginning of construction, the rate of construction and development, including phases, if applicable, and the estimated date of completion; - 8.
-Detailed plans for landscaping and landscape buffers; - 9.
-Parking plan; - 10.
-Plan for lighting, including the type of fixtures, and the off-site overspill (foot candles) of the lighting; - 11.
-The proposed method of storm water removal accompanied by calculations for a 20-year and 100-year storm event; and - 12.
-A construction management program including plans for construction vehicle access routes, on-site construction worker parking, designation of material storage methods, and locations, and designation of construction hours; - 13.
-Plans indicating specimen trees and other existing vegetation to be preserved; - 14.
-A traffic circulation plan;
+- a) Development plans bearing the seal of a Massachusetts registered professional (architect, landscape architect, civil engineer, or similar professional as appropriate); - b) Narrative description of the proposed work affecting the exterior of the building or structure, including a description of the materials to be used; - c) Site plans and specifications showing total square footage and dimensions of all buildings and site improvements, including: - 1.
+New buildings, additions, adjacent structures; - 2.
+Streets, sidewalks, and crosswalks; - 3.
+Existing and proposed open spaces, including, existing and proposed walls, fences, outdoor lighting, street furniture, new paving, and ground surface materials; - 4.
+Points of vehicular and pedestrian access/egress; - 5.
+All utilities, easements, or service facilities, insofar as they relate to the project; and - 6.
+Proposed site grading, including existing and proposed grades at property lines. - 7.
+The topographic plan shall have 3'-0" contours. - d) Architectural plans, sections, and elevations at a scale of 1/4" = 1' or other appropriate scale, with all spaces properly labeled and all dimensions clearly shown; - e) Site perspectives from three points of view of the proposed development from public locations outside of the McLean District; - f) Summary of building statistics indicating the number of dwelling units, distinguishing units by number of bedrooms and any special occupancies (affordable, handicapped, etc.), the maximum number of bedrooms, floor area, square footage of each dwelling unit;

-- 15. An erosion and sedimentation mitigation plan; - 16.
-A written statement of the manner in which the proposal meets each of the Design and Site Plan Review objectives contained within this Section; - 17.
-Evidence that a crane, balloon, or other temporary representation of the height of each proposed structure has been brought to the site and kept in place for not less than 72 hours, together with photographs of such representation taken from a sufficient number of locations suitable for evaluating the visual impacts of each proposed structure in accordance with the objectives of this By-Law. - 18.
-For Subdistrict A, the following are also required: - a.
-All condominium deeds, trust, or other documents that incorporate the applicable age restriction and comply with all federal, state, and local laws.
-Covenants and deed restrictions shall provide that the dwelling units shall be occupied by persons 55 years of age and older except for a guest visiting for short duration not to exceed thirty days in a calendar year or thirty days in any twelve-month period. - b.
-The manner in which the Management Organization or Homeowners Association shall certify to the Town when any unit is sold or rented and that the provisions of this Section 6.H will be met. - 19.
-The Planning Board may also require materials and specifications for the proposed buildings; - 20.
-An estimate of municipal revenues and costs expected to be generated by the project, including anticipated real estate valuation and public service needs.
+- g) A proposed development schedule showing the beginning of construction, the rate of construction and development, including phases, if applicable, and the estimated date of completion; - h) Detailed plans for landscaping and landscape buffers and the corresponding maintenance plans; - i) Parking plan; - j) Plan for lighting, including the type of fixtures, and the off-site overspill (foot candles) of the lighting; - k) The proposed method of storm water removal accompanied by calculations for a 20-year and 100-year storm event; and - A construction management program including plans for construction vehicle access routes, on-site construction worker parking, designation of material storage methods, and locations, and designation of construction hours; - m) Plans indicating specimen trees and other existing vegetation to be preserved; - n) A traffic circulation plan; - o) An erosion and sedimentation mitigation plan; - p) Submit maintenance plan that provides for the private maintenance and management of the development including roadway maintenance and repair, maintenance of landscape elements and natural open space, maintenance and repair of stormwater management facilities and common utilities, snow storage and removal, trash removal and recycling, and non-toxic pest control measures. - q) A written statement of the manner in which the proposal meets each of the Design and Site Plan Review objectives contained within this Section 6B.6; - r) For Subdistrict A, the following are also required: - 1.
+All condominium deeds, trust, or other documents that incorporate the applicable age-restriction and comply with all federal, state, and local laws.
+Covenants and deed restrictions shall provide that the townhouse dwelling units shall be occupied by persons 55 years of age and older except for a guest visiting for short duration not to exceed 30 days in a calendar year or 30 days in any 12-month period. - 2.
+The manner in which the Management Organization or Homeowners Association shall certify to the Town when any unit is sold or rented and that the provisions of this Section 6B will be met. - The Planning Board may also require materials and specifications for the proposed buildings;

+t) An estimate of municipal revenues and costs expected to be generated by the development, including anticipated real estate valuation and public service needs.